Occupational Safety and Health Administration (OSHA), Labor.

 WPAC meetings: All WPAC meetings are open to the public.
 Individuals attending meetings at the U.S. Department of Labor must enter the building at the visitors' entrance, 3rd and C Streets NW., and pass through building security.
 Attendees must have valid government-issued photo identification (such as a driver's license) to enter the building.
 For additional information about building security measures for attending WPAC meetings, please contact Ms. Jameson (see ADDRESSES section).

-Individuals needing special accommodations to attend the WPAC meeting should contact to Ms. Jameson as well.
+Individuals needing special accommodations to attend the WPAC meeting should contact Ms. Jameson as well.

-Submission of written comments: You may submit comments using one of the methods identified in the ADDRESSES section.
-Your submissions must include the Agency name and docket number for this WPAC meeting (Docket No. OSHA-2014-0012) OSHA will provide copies of submissions to WPAC members.
+Submission of written comments: You may submit written comments using one of the methods identified in the ADDRESSES section.
+Your submissions must include the Agency name and docket number for this WPAC meeting (Docket No. OSHA-2015-0022).
+OSHA will provide copies of submissions to WPAC members.

 Because of security-related procedures, submissions by regular mail may experience significant delays.
 For information about security procedures for submitting materials by hand delivery, express mail, and messenger or courier service, please contact the OSHA Docket Office (see ADDRESSES section).

-Requests to speak and speaker presentations: If you want to address WPAC at the meeting you must submit your request to speak, as well as any written or electronic presentation, by August 20, 2014, using one of the methods listed in the ADDRESSES section.
+Requests to speak and speaker presentations: If you want to address WPAC at the meeting, you must submit your request to speak, as well as any written or electronic presentation, by November 2, 2015, using one of the methods listed in the ADDRESSES section.
 Your request must state:

 - The amount of time requested to speak;